vesas/java-wfc/README.md

 ## How it Works

 Each tile defines **ports** on its edges (north, south, east, west).
 Two tiles can sit next to each other only if their adjacent ports match.
-The algorithm picks the most constrained cell, collapses it to one tile, and propagates the constraints outward — repeating until the entire grid is filled.
+The algorithm picks the most constrained cell, collapses it to one tile, and propagates the constraints outward.
+This is repeated until the entire grid is filled.
 If it hits a dead end, it backtracks and tries a different choice.

 Implemented:
 * Rotations in 2d